-- ✓ Doctors and nurses and members of our hospital infection control team collected the data on the wards. - ✓ The online Global-PPS tool to enter data was easy to use. - ✓ We plan to analyze our data provided in excel and also use the feedback report for presentation at our hospital grand round. - ✓ We need support for our lab to be able to cover other MDROs in our routine identification and antibiotic susceptibility testing. - ✓ I will participate again to the 2018 PPS.
+- ✓ The online Global-PPS tool to enter data was easy to use. - We plan to analyze our data provided in excel and also use the feedback report for presentation at our hospital grand round. - We need support for our lab to be able to cover other MDROs in our routine identification and antibiotic susceptibility testing. - \checkmark I will participate again to the 2018 PPS.

-You want to know more about it?
+You want to know more about it ?